ansible-collections/community.vmware/docs/docsite/rst/vmware_scenarios/vmware_inventory_vm_attributes.rst

 memoryReservationLockSupported (bool)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-    Indicates whether :ref:`memory_reservation_locked_to_max` may be set to true for the virtual machine.
+    Indicates whether :ref:`ansible_collections.community.vmware.docsite.memory_reservation_locked_to_max` may be set to true for the virtual machine.

 featureRequirementSupported (bool)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^